Omega China Tour

-The Omega China Tour was a China-based men's professional golf tour that ran from 2004 to 2009.
+The Omega China Tour was a China-based men's professional golf tour that ran from 2005 to 2009.

+History

 The tour was created to encourage the development players who intended to move up to the Asian Tour or other major international tours, and also to help accelerate the development of golf in the People's Republic of China, following the sports reintroduction to the country in the 1980s, having been absent during the early communist era.